Facinorous-420/gitmirrors-bs/README.md

 * [GNU coreutils][coreutils]
 * [git 1.8.0][git] or later

-#### python-gitlab
+#### user setup

-   `yum install python-pip` | `sudo apt install python-pip` `pip install python-gitlab`

-# Set Up

   1. Create a user in your gitlab, name it `gitmirror`
   2. Create a user on your linux machine, call it `gitmirror` by running: `sudo adduser gitmirror`

+#### python-gitlab

+   `sudo apt install python-pip`
+   then run `pip install python-gitlab` as your `gitmirror` user

+# Script Set Up

-3. Switch to the new user by typing `su - gitmirror` and by default you are, but make sure you are in it's home directory by typing `cd ~`
+1. By default you are, but make sure you are in `gitmirror`'s` home directory by typing `cd ~`
-4. Clone this repo by typing `git clone https://github.com/Facinorous-420/gitmirrors-bs.git`
+2. Clone this repo by typing `git clone https://github.com/Facinorous-420/gitmirrors-bs.git`
-5. Enter the new directory by typing `cd gitmirrors-bs`
+3. Enter the new directory by typing `cd gitmirrors-bs`
-6. Edit setup.conf by typing `nano setup.conf`
+4. Edit setup.conf by typing `nano setup.conf`
-7. Give the setup script execute permissions by typing `chmod u+x ./setup`
+5. Give the setup script execute permissions by typing `chmod u+x ./setup`
 <br>

 Be sure to read the config and change all things to your desired specifications.
 Refer to the comments in that file for info on what everything is.